idleberg/generator-nsis/README.md

 ## Usage

-Run the generator and follow its instructions
+Run the generator and follow its instructions.
+Use `--help` for available flags.

 ```sh
 yo nsis